Return to: Graduate and Professional Education

 Progressive Degree Programs

-Applicants for a progressive degree program must have completed 64 units of course work applicable to their undergraduate degree since graduating from high school.
-(AP units, IB units and course work taken prior to high school graduation are excluded.)
-Applicants must submit their application before completing 96 units of course work.
+Applicants for a progressive degree program must have completed at least 64 units and no more than 96 units of course work applicable to their undergraduate degree since graduating from high school.
+Units completed before high school graduation, including AP and IB exam credit, will not count toward determining eligibility.
 Normally, the application is submitted in the fall semester of the third year of enrollment at USC.
 Applicants do not have to submit GRE scores but are expected to have at least a 3.0 GPA at the time of application.

 The Application for Admission to a Progressive Master's Program must be approved by the deans of the bachelor's and the master's degree-granting schools at USC and submitted to the Degree Progress Department.
 An approved course plan proposal and letters of recommendation from two USC faculty members must be submitted with the application, with at least one of the recommendations coming from a faculty member in the student's bachelor's degree major department.

 Progressive degree program students must fulfill all the requirements for both the bachelor's degree and the master's degree.
 The total number of units for the master's degree, however, may be reduced by a maximum of one-third.
 A minimum of two-thirds of the units required for the master's degree must be at or above the 500 level.
 Students will be subject to undergraduate academic progress standards while in undergraduate status and master's academic progress standards while in graduate status.
 The degrees may be awarded separately, but the master's degree will not be awarded before the undergraduate degree.
 The time limit for completing a progressive degree program is 12 semesters.

 Financial aid eligibility differs for students in progressive degree programs.
 Please visit Financial Aid for Enrollment in a Progressive Degree Program for more details.

 Additional information about specific progressive degree programs is listed in the corresponding school section.

 Dual Degree Programs